 I'm now focused on creating more top-notch courses on Udemy and creating the best community for aspiring developers.
 You can also check my latest project called Onclick Academy, an online coding school where users will be able to learn, share and develop web apps with other developers.
 I'm also the CEO of Web Labs, a startup company who's mission is to provide digital content for e-learning platforms all over the world.

-Jordan Hudgens has been a software engineer for the past decade and has traveled the world building applications and training individuals on a wide variety of topics, including: Ruby development, big data analysis, and algorithm creation.
+As a developer for over the past decade, Jordan has traveled the world building applications and training individuals on a wide variety of topics, including: Ruby development, big data analysis, and software engineering.

-With a Bachelor's in Computer Science, Jordan focuses on project driven education, as opposed to pure theory based development.
-This style of teaching is conducive to learning how to actually build products in a short period of time.
+Jordan focuses on project driven education, as opposed to theory based development.
+This style of teaching is conducive to learning how to build real world products that adhere to industry best practices.

-Additionally Jordan has published training curriculum for Learn.co, devCamp, and AppDev on the topics of Ruby on Rails, Java, AngularJS, NoSQL, API development, and algorithms.
+Additionally Jordan has published multiple books on programming and computer science, along with developing training curriculum for Learn.co, devCamp, and AppDev on the topics of Ruby on Rails, Java, AngularJS, NoSQL, API development, and algorithms.